Chris Hemsworth’s Limitless: What It Reveals About Men’s Mental Health, Ageing and Facing Fear

 Struggling With Fear, Ageing, or Anxiety?

-At Schoen Clinic Chelsea, we support men facing the unique mental health challenges that often go unspoken, from health anxiety and fear of ageing to loneliness and emotional shutdown.
+At Schoen Clinic Chelsea, we support individuals facing unique mental health challenges that often go unspoken.
+These include health anxiety, fear of ageing, loneliness, and emotional shutdown.

-Our psychologists can help you explore these issues in a safe, compassionate space, using evidence-based therapies to build resilience and improve wellbeing.
+Our psychologists can help you explore these issues in a safe, compassionate space.
+We use evidence-based therapies to build resilience and improve wellbeing.

 Ready to start?
 Learn more about our therapy services in London or get in touch for confidential support.

-Dr Bradley Powell is an award-winning Clinical Psychologist at Schoen Clinic Chelsea with over seven years of experience supporting children, adolescents and adults.
+Dr Bradley Powell is an award-winning Clinical Psychologist at Schoen Clinic Chelsea.
+He has over seven years of experience supporting individuals of all ages.